Teravista vs Redbud: TEA Scores, Homes & What to Know

 The Neighborhoods

 There is a real price difference between these two zones.
-The Teravista area has a median around $554,950, while the Redbud zone comes in closer to $379,990.
-That $174,960 gap reflects differences in neighborhood age, lot size, finishes, and overall demand.
+Teravista skews toward newer, larger homes around a master-planned amenity package, while the Redbud zone tilts toward more accessible price points and established neighborhoods.
 Both are in Round Rock ISD, so the tax rate is the same either way.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.